armory/docs/content/en/docs/armory-enterprise-matrix.md

 ---
-title: Armory Platform Compatibility Matrix
+title: Armory Enterprise Compatibility Matrix
-linkTitle: Armory Platform Compatibility
+linkTitle: Armory Compatibility Matrix
 weight: 100
-description: "Information about support and compatibility for the Armory Platform."
+description: "Information about support and compatibility for Armory Enterprise."
+aliases:
+  - /docs/armory-platform-matrix/
 ---

 <!-- If you don't want to make markdown tables manually, use something like https://www.tablesgenerator.com/markdown_tables#